 Bucks is undertaking environmental research through a number of European and International projects relating to conservation and sustainability.

 The project examines how European islands and archipelagos can flourish economically alongside the EU's Blue Growth strategy for sustainable progress in the marine and maritime sectors.
-It is also looking at how economies will grow as decarbonisation develops.
-The project is focused on the economies of the Baltic islands, Malta, Sardinia, Madeira, Cyprus, Sicily, Crete, Corsica, Canary Islands, Balearic Islands and the Azores.
+It is also looking at how economies will grow as decarbonisation develops, focusing on the Baltic islands, Malta, Sardinia, Madeira, Cyprus, Sicily, Crete, Corsica, Canary Islands, Balearic Islands and the Azores.

 SOCLIMPACT partners, 13 February 2018